genestack/user-tutorials/source/guide/3b_WP.rst

 Wherever you are on the platform, you can also access a **shortcuts menu**.
 It’s an easy way to reach most commonly used apps and folders.
-Genestack Import, Manage apps, Manage groups, Experiment Browser as well as the folders for Created and Imported files can all be found here.
+Genestack Import, Manage applications, Manage groups, Experiment Browser as well as the folders for Created and Imported files can all be found here.
 To access the shortcuts menu simply move your mouse cursor to the left hand side of any page.